Business owner organizing loan application documents at desk

 How to calculate: Sum your last 4 months of bank deposits and divide by 4.

-Why it matters: Commercial lenders require 1.25x minimum.
-SBA prefers 1.15x.
+Why it matters: Commercial lenders generally look for 1.25x minimum; stronger coverage widens your options.
 Below 1.00 means you can't cover existing debt.

 How to calculate: Annual net operating income ÷ annual debt payments.

-Why it matters: SBA and bank terms need 2+ years.
+Why it matters: The most competitive terms generally want 2+ years.
 Online products accept 12+ months.
 Revenue-based financing accepts 6+ months.

 How to calculate: From the date your business was formed or started taking revenue.